tdhock/tdhock.github.io/_posts/2026-09-11-foil-atime.md

 * We also see that dense `matrix` allocation and `vector` allocation are the same speed for small N, but dense `matrix` allocation is asymptotically slower.

 The amount of data needed to get to the asymptotic regime depends on the particular computer you are using.
-So if you use benchmark only one data size,
+So if you benchmark only one data size,

 * it may be in the constant factor regime on one machine,
 * and in the asymptotic regime on another machine.

-This is a drawback of other benchmarking software (besides atime), such as foil, touchstone, etc.
+This is a drawback of other non-asymptotic benchmarking software (besides atime), such as `foil`, `touchstone`, etc.

 ## Comments on comparing package versions